 - Who are we?

-Life I Nova+ is a new brand resulting from the merger of the brands of two sister companies namely Care and Science Health Diagnostics Ltd and Novalab Medical Ltd, companies of Life Together Ltd, which is also part of IBL Group.
+Life I Nova+ is a new brand resulting from the merger of the brands of two sister companies namely Life Nova Plus Ltd and Novalab Medical Ltd, companies of Life Together Ltd, which is also part of IBL Group.
 Our registered office is situated at IBL House, Caudan Waterfront, Port Louis, Mauritius, and our principal places of business is situated at Healthscape, Forbach and Socota Phoenicia, Phoenix.

-Care and Science Health Diagnostics Ltd owns and operates a pluri-disciplinary health diagnostic center located in the North of the Mauritius at Healthscape, in Forbach.
+Life Nova Plus Ltd owns and operates a pluri-disciplinary health diagnostic centre located in the North of the Mauritius at Healthscape, in Forbach.

 Novalab Medical Ltd owns and operates a biomedical laboratory located in the Centre of Mauritius, at Socota Phoenicia, that offers high levels of expertise, imagery services and laboratory analysis to healthcare professionals and patients, including Hospital at Home care.